nvim-treesitter/highlight.lua/README.md

 ### TODO

-- Should provide a better default colorscheme in case neovim terminal colors are not set
+- Should warn the user to setup some colors for this plugin to work in case `g:terminal_color_[0-15]` are not defined
+- Option to disable the plugin on some languages
-- Option / command to disable the plugin (provide detach function)
+- Option / command to disable the plugin
-- Refactor using query based highlight (.scm files are ready)
 - Command to list available languages
-- Option to disable some languages
 - Better filetype handling
 - Provide docs

-### TODO Performance

-- Highlighting should not block the UI on large files.
-- Updating the buffer should not update the whole file

 ### Supported Languages
 |language|support